 With the focus of training professional dancers, The Florida Ballet moved to its current home located at 300 East State Street in 2004.
 In the summer of 2007, The Florida Ballet was awarded a grant from the Weaver Family Foundation for the purpose of meeting urgent financial needs.
 Part of this grant was directed toward scholarships in the professional training program for talented students with financial need and part was directed toward strengthening the administrative support staff so as to create a strong future for The Florida Ballet.

 In the fall of 2011, The Florida Ballet launched the Conservatory Program providing a full time, pre-professional program designed to prepare 11-18-year-old students for a performing career in professional ballet.
 Conservatory graduates have had success in the pursuit of a career in professional dance.
 Alumni are working with Pittsburgh Ballet, Texas Ballet Theatre, Orlando Ballet, and San Francisco Ballet.
 Many of our alumni have received partial and full scholarships at universities to major in dance and have attended University of Utah, Jacksonville University, Pointe Park College, University of Florida, and Florida State.

-Over its 38-year history, The Florida Ballet has grown into one of the most respected classical ballet training facilities in Northeast Florida.
-Staff members include Artistic Director, Administrative Director, and 8 full and part-time professional teachers with over 25 years’ experience in dance education.
+Over its 39-year history, The Florida Ballet has grown into one of the most respected classical ballet training facilities in Northeast Florida.
+Staff members include Artistic Director, Administrative Director, Principal Teacher, Conservatory/Student Services Coordinator and part-time professional teachers with over 25 years’ experience in dance education.
 Many of the faculty are also certified in ABT® curriculum.
 The Florida Ballet is governed by a volunteer Board of Directors made up of business and civic leaders from across the northeast Florida area and is IRS registered 501(c)(3) organization incorporated in the state of Florida.